 Just like every other abstract topic that we can’t see or touch, programming relies heavily on these physical, embodied metaphors.

-Programming tiny logic gates is very tedious and difficult for human
+Programming tiny logic gates is very tedious and difficult for humans to do.

 So we’ve developed a stack of elaborate metaphors that it faster and easier.

-Some people might prefer to call these abstractions, but for the purposes of this talk, assume metaphors and abstractions are roughly the same thing.
-We can debate the differences later on twitter.
+Some people might prefer to call these abstractions, but for the purposes of this talk, assume metaphors and abstractions are roughly the same things.
+We can debate the differences later on Twitter.